IVT-Center/kvaser-linuxCAN/README.md

-/*
-** Copyright 2002-2015 KVASER AB, Sweden.
-All rights reserved.
-*/
+# kvaser-linuxCAN

-- Linux drivers for Kvaser PCIeFD, PCIcan, PCIcanII, USBcanII, Leaf and Mhydra -
+Linux drivers for Kvaser PCIeFD, PCIcan, PCIcanII, USBcanII, Leaf and Mhydra.

   Interface   Product                  Driver Name
  -----------+------------------------+-------------
   USB         Leaf Light               leaf
-              Leaf SemiPro
+  ​            Leaf SemiPro
-              Leaf Professional
+  ​            Leaf Professional
-              Memorator Professional
+  ​            Memorator Professional
-              BlackBird
+  ​            BlackBird
  -----------+------------------------+-------------
   miniPCIe    Mini PCI Express HS      leaf
  -----------+------------------------+-------------
   USB         Eagle                    mhydra
-              BlackBird v2
+  ​            BlackBird v2
-              Memorator Pro 5xHS
+  ​            Memorator Pro 5xHS
-              USBcan Pro 5xHS
+  ​            USBcan Pro 5xHS
  -----------+------------------------+-------------
   USB         USBcanII                 usbcanII
-              Memorator
+  ​            Memorator
  -----------+------------------------+-------------
   PCI         PCIcan                   pcican
-              PCIcanx
+  ​            PCIcanx
  -----------+------------------------+-------------
   PCIe        PCIEcan HS               pcican
-              PCIEcan HS/HS
+  ​            PCIEcan HS/HS
  -----------+------------------------+-------------
   PCIe        PCIEcan 4xHS             pciefd
  -----------+------------------------+-------------
   PCI         PC104                    pcicanII
-              PC104+
+  ​            PC104+
-              PCIcan II
+  ​            PCIcan II
-              PCIcanx II
+  ​            PCIcanx II
  -----------+------------------------+-------------

-System requirements:
+## System requirements:

-* Linux 2.6 or later
+- Linux 2.6 or later
-* Header files and compiler for kernel compilation.
+- Header files and compiler for kernel compilation.
   In Ubuntu 14.04 e.g. this is accomplished by issuing the command:

-    "sudo apt-get install build-essential"
+    sudo apt-get install build-essential

   On some systems you may also need to issue:

-    "sudo apt-get install linux-headers-`uname -r`"
+    sudo apt-get install linux-headers-`uname -r`

   NOTE!
-Having versions of the linux headers installed other than that of
-        the currently running kernel may cause conflicts and faulty drivers.
+Having versions of the linux headers installed other than that of ​      the currently running kernel may cause conflicts and faulty drivers.

-Compilation:
+## Compilation:

-* To build all drivers:
+- To build all drivers:

-    "make"
+        make

-  To install all drivers:
+- To install all drivers:

-    "sudo make install"
+        sudo make install

-* To build just a single driver, go to the corresponding subdirectory:
+- To build just a single driver, go to the corresponding subdirectory:

-    "make"
-    "sudo ./installscript.sh"
+        make
+        sudo ./installscript.sh

   Note: All device drivers use the kvcommon driver.
 If you want to build and install only particular device drivers, you will first need to build and install the kvcommon driver from the linuxcan/common directory using the method above.

-* To build with debug printouts:
+- To build with debug printouts:

-    "make KV_DEBUG_ON=1"
+        make KV_DEBUG_ON=1

 Debug levels and some other settings may be changed in config.mak.

-Usage:
+## Usage:

-* USBcanII, Leaf and Mhydra will load/unload when inserting/removing the device
+- USBcanII, Leaf and Mhydra will load/unload when inserting/removing the device
-* For PCI-drivers (pciefd, pcican, and pcicanII), use modprobe to load and unload the drivers, e.g.:
+- For PCI-drivers (pciefd, pcican, and pcicanII), use modprobe to load and unload the drivers, e.g.:
     "modprobe pcican" to load pcican driver, and "modprobe -r pcican" unload pcican driver.
-* Try examples in /usr/doc/canlib/examples/
+- Try examples in /usr/doc/canlib/examples/

 NOTE!
 Please read ReleaseNotes before using the driver.

-Installed Files:
+## Installed Files:

-* Driver modules
+- Driver modules
 ----------------------------------
 /lib/modules/`uname -r`/kernel/drivers/char/kvpciefd.ko     (PCIEcan)
 /lib/modules/`uname -r`/kernel/drivers/char/kvpcican.ko     (PCIcan)